RiyaNagare2006/Smart-Cafe-Navigation-Robot/README.md

-# 🤖 Smart Café Robot
+# Smart Café Navigation Robot

 An autonomous café robot designed to navigate along a predefined path, detect obstacles, and deliver food to designated tables.